-Cyberstalking is a form of cyber abuse.
-It can include false accusations, abusive comments, attempts to smear someone's reputation, threats of physical/sexual violence or repeated unwanted sexual requests.
-Cyberstalking may also include monitoring, identity theft and gathering information that may be used to threaten, embarrass or harass.
-Cyberstalking is often accompanied by real time or offline stalking.
+Cyberstalking is the use of technology to stalk or repeatedly harass a partner, ex-partner or family member.
+It is often accompanied by offline stalking.
+Cyberbstalking may include false accusations, abusive comments, attempts to smear your reputation, threats of physical or sexual violence, or repeated unwanted sexual requests.
+Cyberstalking may also include monitoring, identity theft and the gathering of information that may be used to threaten, embarrass or harass.